caplin/caplin-dev-tools/README.md

 ### Creation of CHANGELOG.md

-If the package you are modifying has no `CHANGELOG.md` to create a `CHANGELOG.md` first `cd` into the package folder and run:
+If the package you are modifying has no `CHANGELOG.md` file, then create a `CHANGELOG.md`.
+First `cd` into the package folder and run:

 `conventional-changelog -p angular -i CHANGELOG.md -s -r 0 --commit-path .`